About

 Over the years she has written and lead workshops in food preservation, textile re-making and quilting, is a member of WWOOF (World Wide Opportunities on Organic Farms), is trained as a facilitator for the Kairos Blanket Exercise, and has won awards as a maker and writer.

 She is an enthusiastic and joyful collaborator with Works-in-Progress Toronto, bringing with her a deep ability and knowledge of many textile techniques, and a willingness to share.
+With Works-in-Progress, she has facilitated workshops with the Textile Museum of Canada, YSM’s Double Take in Toronto, the Toronto District School Board, EcoFair Toronto, the Toronto Public Library, and in her own neighbourhood of Westdale in Hamilton.
+You can find many of the workshops and collaborative events that they have shared here: Collaboration

 marnie.saskin@gmail.com